aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/revision/_index.md

 ---
 title: Revision
 second_title: Aspose.Words for C++ API Reference
 description: Represents a revision (tracked change) in a document node or style.
 Use RevisionType to check the type of this revision.
+To learn more, visit the  documentation article.
 type: docs
 weight: 664
 url: /cpp/aspose.words/revision/